-- sustainability, including both quality and quantity - physical integrity, fluvial processes and morphology of watercourses, including riparian vegetation - any water resource plans, land and water management plans relevant to the affected catchments.
+- ∉ sustainability, including both quality and quantity - any water resource plans, land and water management plans relevant to the affected catchments.

 Water quality parameters to be investigated are those appropriate to the catchment type as per the applicable parameters and levels provided in relevant policies and guidelines (e.g. South Australian Environment Protection (Water Quality) Policy 2003 and Australian and New Zealand Environment and Conservation Council (ANZECC) Guidelines for Fresh and Marine Water Quality 2000)).
 Chemical, radiological and physical properties of any waste water (including concentrations of constituents) at the point of entering natural surface waters is to be discussed along with toxicity of effluent constituents to flora and fauna.